Kevin Hollinrake: Backbencher

-Fracking
+In government

+In October 2022, Hollinrake was appointed to the post of Parliamentary Under-Secretary of State in the Department for Business and Trade.
+As the Minister for Postal Affairs, he was responsible for Government oversight of Post Office Limited.

+On 26 March 2024, Hollinrake was promoted to minister of state in the Department for Business and Trade but kept his responsibility for the postal affairs portfolio.

+In opposition

+At the 2024 general election, Hollinrake was again re-elected, with a decreased vote share of 39.2% and a decreased majority of 7,550.

+Following the subsequent formation of the Starmer ministry, Hollinrake was appointed in July 2024 as Shadow Secretary of State for Business and Trade in Rishi Sunak's caretaker Shadow Cabinet.

+In July 2025 Hollinrake was appointed Chairman of the Conservative Party.

+Views on fracking

 On 2 February 2018, Hollinrake authored an article in The Yorkshire Post titled: "Why I'm supporting fracking in Yorkshire", in which he argued fracking was too good an opportunity to miss and would help tackle climate change.
 Critics have argued that shale gas is a fossil fuel and extracting it will make climate change worse, but Hollinrake has argued it provides part of the transition to a low carbon energy mix.
 In May 2015, Hollinrake said that he would be writing to Amber Rudd, the Secretary of State for Energy, to declare support for "safe and discreet" fracking, as long as sufficient compensation was received locally.

 In January 2016, Hollinrake stood down as Vice Chair of the All Party Parliamentary Group on Unconventional Oil and Gas after he received complaints from his constituents about funding received from fracking companies.
-In his resignation statement he said: "A number of constituents have contacted me to express concerns that my involvement with the [group] is inappropriate, due to the amount of sponsorship it receives from the oil and gas industry."
+In his resignation statement he said: "A number of constituents have contacted me to express concerns that my involvement with the group is inappropriate, due to the amount of sponsorship it receives from the oil and gas industry."

-Personal life

-Hollinrake is married to Nikky and has four children.